johndavis92790/team-builder/README.md

 ## Description

 This project was one of the hardest that I have worked on in this course.
+It has taught me so many things though.
+I have learned how to properly use most of the inquirer package in npm.
+I learned how to create simple tests and run them.
+I learned how constructor classes work to help you dynamically create variables.
+I learned how to use the module exports feature to connect seperate files within your project.
+I also learned about how to better work with asynchronous functions.

 ## Table of Contents